MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Providers/Environment-Provider.md

  Each environment variable is an instance of the [System.Collections.DictionaryEntry](https://msdn.microsoft.com/library/system.collections.dictionaryentry) class.
 The name of the variable is the dictionary key.
 The value of the environment variable is the dictionary value.

  The **Environment** provider exposes its data store in the `Env:` drive.
-To work with environment variables, change your location to the `Env:` drive ("`set-location env:`"), or work from another Windows PowerShell drive.
+To work with environment variables, change your location to the `Env:` drive (`set-location env:`), or work from another Windows PowerShell drive.
 To reference an environment variable from another location, use the `Env:` drive name in the path.

  The **Environment** provider supports all the cmdlets that contain the *Item* noun except for [Invoke-Item](../../Microsoft.PowerShell.Management/Invoke-Item.md).
 And, it supports the [Get-Content](../../Microsoft.PowerShell.Management/Get-Content.md) and [Set-Content](../../Microsoft.PowerShell.Management/Set-Content.md) cmdlets.
 However, it does not support the cmdlets that contain the *ItemProperty* noun, and it does not support the `-Filter` parameter in any cmdlet.